USMNT selects Cincinnati to host Mexico World Cup qualifier

 TQL Stadium, where the match will be played, just opened in May and will be the first venue outside of Columbus, Ohio, to welcome El Tri in a qualifier since 1997.

-The neighboring nations have been busy dueling, with the USMNT triumphing in a
+The neighboring nations have been busy dueling, with the USMNT triumphing in the Nations League final in June and a Gold Cup final clash possible for this Sunday if the USMNT defeats Qatar and Mexico overcomes Canada in the semi-finals.

-USSF has now announced the venues for 3 of the USMNT's 7 home qualifiers, with a 4th reported but not yet official:

 Editors' Picks